MileHacker Logo

 Do Not Enter Zones

-• Major interstate highways (I-89, I-91) are strictly off-limits for pedestrians and cyclists.
+• Major interstate highways (I-89, I-91) are strictly off-limits for people on foot and on bikes.

-• Avoid unpaved, steep, or heavily trafficked rural roads unless explicitly designated for cycling or hiking.
+• Avoid unpaved, steep, or heavily trafficked rural roads unless explicitly designated for going by bicycle or hiking.

 • Respect private property signs and do not trespass.